tonsky/FiraCode/README.md

 ### Building Fira Code locally

-In case you want to alter FiraCode.glyphs and build OTF/TTF/WOFF files yourself, this is setup I use on macOS:
+In case you want to alter FiraCode.glyphs and build OTF/TTF/WOFF files yourself, this is the setup I use on macOS:

 ```bash
 # install all required build tools